Rust for Linux

 Importing crates

-The kernel currently integrates some dependencies (e.g. some of the compression algorithms or our Rust alloc fork) by importing the files into its source tree, adapted as needed.
+The kernel currently integrates some dependencies (e.g. some of the compression algorithms or, in older releases, our Rust alloc fork) by importing the files into its source tree, adapted as needed.
 In other words, they are not fetched/patched on demand.

 There have been discussions about potentially incorporating a system where crates/libraries are fetched dynamically given a list of crates, versions, hashes, etc.; however, it remains to be seen whether such a system would be preferred and accepted.